Optomatica/genie-reactive-map/readme.md

 ### Hot reloading does not really work

 It only works when changing a statement inside @onchange.
 Changes in ui.jl and modules do not trigger auto-reload making the dev process to be slower.
+Is there a better way to reload rather than killing julia, restarting it and running the app again?

 ### @onchange example